Main Thread vs Worker Thread Lifecycle

 Memory Boundaries & Shared State Lifecycle

-JavaScript’s garbage collection operates independently per thread.
+JavaScript’s garbage collector operates independently per thread.
 When an object is passed via postMessage, the main thread’s reference remains, but the worker receives a deep clone.
 This duplication can trigger memory pressure spikes, especially with large arrays or binary data.
-To mitigate this, developers leverage Transferable objects (e.g., ArrayBuffer, MessagePort, ImageBitmap), which zero-copy transfer ownership across the boundary, immediately invalidating the original reference.
+To mitigate this, use Transferable objects (ArrayBuffer, MessagePort, ImageBitmap), which zero-copy transfer ownership across the boundary, immediately invalidating the original reference.
+Implementation details for zero-copy patterns are covered in Transferable Objects & Zero-Copy.

 SharedArrayBuffer introduces a third lifecycle model: concurrent memory access without cloning.
 However, its lifecycle is tightly coupled to the worker’s execution context.
-If a worker is terminated, the underlying memory is reclaimed by the browser, and any Atomics.wait() calls on that buffer will throw or unblock unpredictably.
-Long-running sessions require explicit reference dropping to prevent memory leaks, particularly when caching large datasets or maintaining framework state sync across hydration cycles.
-Implementation details for zero-copy patterns are covered in Transferable Objects & Zero-Copy.
+If a worker is terminated while another thread is performing an Atomics.wait(), the wait unblocks with a "timed-out" or "not-equal" result, not an exception — plan for this in your synchronization logic.
+Long-running sessions require explicit reference dropping to prevent memory leaks.

 Graceful Termination with Pending Task Drain